 Fortunately, VPNs are fairly cheap and you can see the top VPNs for China here.

 And a little warning before you eat Chinese street food

 The variety of street food available in your average Chinese city is staggering.

 The choices can be overwhelming, and if you’re a little wary of the strange and unknown, street eating can be challenging at times.

-If you have another few minutes, you should also check out these helpful apps if you’re traveling to China.
+If you have another few minutes, check out these apps if you’re traveling to China – they’re really helpful.

 Thanks for reading, and enjoy eating your way through China!

 Have you tried Chinese street food?
 If so, have I missed your favorite?
 Let me know in the comments.

 Main image credit: Supplied by Mike Cairnduff.